Translation Item

 Phrase Node

-These usually represent single words or phrases that get used multiple times in other objects (through variables).
+Phrase Nodes usually represent single words or phrases that get used multiple times in other objects (through variables).
 They often are close to data.

 Each phrase node contains one or more vocabularies, groups of noun, adjective and head noun, containing a DELTA each(see OTHER DOCS).
 If a phrase node has more than one vocabulary, one gets chosen at random when a text is generated.